William0987/Battleship-Game/README.md

 - Indicate when a ship is sunk
 - Fix AI Ships ocassional problem in which when it generates, it can go through the border onto the next row
 - When ships rotate, the shipping container must adapt its width and height towards the new sizes of the ship
+- Make the AI smarter (For Example: if it hits a ship, its next target to hit will be one of the squares surrounding the ship.
+If it subsequently misses, it will hit another square among those previous surrounding squares, and so on until it hits a square, and repeates the process.
+It should also identify if a ship is horizontal or vertical, and take that into account when making its next move)